An analysis of localization transitions using non-parametric unsupervised learning: Introduction

 \section{Introduction}

 In the last decades, a huge effort has been devoted to understanding non-equilibrium phases of matter, which circumvent the maximum-entropy constraint of thermal equilibrium~\cite{Rigol2008Thermalization,Polkovnikov2011Colloquium}.
 Within this class of problems, the complete characterization of the breakdown of ergodicity induced by disorder in quantum systems represents one of the standing open quests~\cite{Abanin2019colloquium}.

-It is well known that, in non-interacting quantum systems, the presence of impurities can lead to the absence of transport and thus to localization of the wavefunction describing the quantum degrees of freedom, a phenomenon known as Anderson localization~\cite{Anderson1958absence}.
-More recently, it has been proposed that such a disorder-induced localization can be robust against the presence of interactions and lead to many-body localization (MBL)~\cite{Basko06,Pal10,Nandkishore15,Imbrie17,ros2015integrals}.
-However, non-perturbative instabilities that can occur in these systems are creating an active debate on the fate of MBL in the thermodynamic limit~\cite{DeRoeck2017Stability,Luitz2017How,Thiery2018manybody,Morningstar2022Avalanches,suntajs2023similarity,Sierant2022Challenges}.

-Even if the Anderson model is non-interacting, some features of interacting systems can be recovered by appropriately choosing the graph over which the quantum particle hops.
-It turns out that random regular graphs (RRGs) display the desired rather unusual scaling of expectation values with system size~\cite{tikhonov2021AndersonMBL}, despite not being affected by the same non-perturbative effects of interacting models.
-This feature motivates the revival that the Anderson model on RRGs has seen in the last years~\cite{tikhonov2016Anderson,kravtsov2018non,de2014anderson,Parisi_2019,de2020subdiffusion,bera2018return,sierant2023universality,vanoni2023renormalization}.
-The subtle scaling behavior of the model makes it especially hard to tackle numerically, as exemplified by the difficulty in extrapolating the correct value of the critical disorder even when performing exact diagonalization at the largest system sizes reachable~\cite{Pino2020Scaling,sierant2023universality}.
+Together with the huge theoretical effort, there has been increasingly large attention to these unusual phases of matter also in the experimental community; as a consequence of the possibility of realizing theoretical models in the laboratory~\cite{smith2016many,schreiber2015observation,shtanko2023uncovering,white2020observation,billy2008direct,roati2008anderson}.
+However, it is often difficult to find observables that are readily accessible and theoretically predictable.

-In this paper, we propose an alternative approach to tackle this kind of problems, by analyzing the disordered system with data-science-inspired methods and showing that the localization transition can also be investigated through the behavior of the classical encoding configurations in data space.
+In this work, we propose a data-science-inspired method in the context of disordered quantum systems, and, in particular, we show that localization transitions can also be investigated through the behavior of the classically encoded configurations in data space.
+To this end, we employ principal components analysis (PCA), which is used to detect the most relevant directions in data space and to compress (to project) the data set toward the significant and restricted manifold~\cite{wold1987principal,jolliffe2002principal}.
+From the eigendecomposition of the sample covariance matrix, we introduce the R\'enyi-entropy of the normalized eigenvalues $\lambda_j$'s ($\sum_{j=1}^d \lambda_j=1$) as